gvwilson/thirdbit/_posts/2017/2017-11-28-asking-for-help.md

 to see if they'll host a workshop, asking for help has probably done more for me than Emacs and version control combined.

-Have you got a favourite tool you would like to tell us about?
-Please use this form
-to add a bit of detail and we will do the rest.
-You can read the background to these posts here, or see what other tools people have written about.